 For short-term storage, the choice of storage containers isn’t as important.

-Once you start preserving food for longer periods of time though, it is very important that your food supply doesn’t succumb to pests, humidity, or damage from natural disasters.
+Once you start preserving food for extended periods, your food supply mustn’t succumb to pests, humidity, or damage from natural disasters.

 Glass jars are susceptible to breakage, such as if an earthquake were to hit.

 They also don’t hold much food.
 You’d need about 24 jars to hold 50 pounds of rice.